 Trump admin pauses funding for EV charging program

-The move suspends the NEVI program, which was established to distribute $5 billion in funding toward a network of charging infrastructure.
+The NEVI program was originally established to distribute $5 billion in funding over five years to build out a national network of electric vehicle charging stations along designated Alternative Fuel Corridors.

 Trump targets more climate policies